 4. Pants

-- Why: You’ll likely be doing a lot of hiking, so comfortable, versatile pants are a must.
+Why: You’ll likely be doing a lot of hiking.

-- What to pack: Quick-drying hiking pants or leggings.
-Bring both long pants and a pair of shorts, especially if you’re visiting in warmer months.
+What to pack: Quick-drying hiking pants or leggings.
+Pack both long pants and shorts, especially for warmer months.

 5. Hiking Boots